mdn/content/files/en-us/web/accessibility/aria/roles/landmark_role/index.md

 To create a landmark role, define the purpose of the content by using a semantic element such as `<section>`, `<nav>`, or `<main>`, or adding an ARIA role that is a subclass of the `landmark` role such as [`role="banner"`](/en-US/docs/Web/Accessibility/ARIA/Roles/banner_role), [`role="complementary"`](/en-US/docs/Web/Accessibility/ARIA/Roles/complementary_role), or [`role="region"`](/en-US/docs/Web/Accessibility/ARIA/Roles/region_role).
 Do not use `role="landmark"`.

-If needed, a brief, descriptive label can provided with a heading element or with `aria-label`.
+A visible label should be provided, referenced with `aria-labelledby`.
+If necessary, brief, descriptive, label can be provided with `aria-label`.

 For screen reader users, adding landmark roles effectively create 'skip links' for screen reader users, but don't replace in page navigation as the landmark roles are not otherwise surfaced.